TageDan/Chlang/README.md

 ### 9/2
 Today I decided to limit the range for coefficients to 0-128 (not including 128) becuase that is what normal ascii supports and I can't be bothered to do something about the rest.

+### 5/3
+Today I looked at the string for a bot and realised that I should have done that earlier.
+As it turns out, most ascii values are non visible. becuase of this I will further restrict values to the visible non space characters.
+(33-126 (94 different values)), it's a little bit sad the the bots can't have that much fine grained detail anymore but I think it's worth it for the sake of having nice looking string representation.